Skip Navigation

 Update Dependent Systems and Test

-Update your existing systems to point to Heroku Postgres with this information.
+Update your existing systems to point to the Heroku Postgres database using its connection string.
 Test each system to make sure the connection is successful.

 Aiven suspend database